 - Nexium Complaint Update (PDF)

 See all related dangerous drug lawsuits we've taken on.

 Do I have a Nexium Interstitial Nephritis Lawsuit?

-The Pharmaceutical Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Nexium lawsuits.
+The Pharmaceutical Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Nexium lawsuits.
 We are handling individual litigation nationwide and currently accepting new nephritis cases in all 50 states.